-We took every home for sale between €375,000 and €425,000 within a short radius of each city centre — Dublin, Cork, Limerick and Galway — and measured what you get: bedrooms, floor area, house-or-apartment, and energy rating.
-The answer isn't subtle.
-The same €400,000 buys a compact two-bed in Dublin and a four-bed family house in Limerick.
+Here's what we did.
+We took every home for sale between €375,000 and €425,000 within a short radius of each city centre — Dublin, Cork, Limerick and Galway — and measured what you get for the money: bedrooms, floor area, house or apartment, and the energy rating.
+No vibes, no estate-agent gloss.
+And the answer isn't subtle.
+The same €400,000 buys you a poky two-bed in Dublin and a four-bed family house in Limerick.

-But floor area is only half the question.
-So we then scored all four cities on quality of life — safety, amenities, environment, economy — and the two halves pull against each other.
-The city where €400k buys the most house scores the lowest on liveability.
-That tension is the real story.
+But floor area is only half the story, and if I stopped there I'd be doing you a disservice.
+So we also scored all four cities on quality of life — safety, amenities, environment, the local economy — and the two halves pull hard against each other.
+The city where €400k buys you the most house scores the lowest on liveability.
+That tension is the real story, and it's the bit nobody tells you.

 The one-table answer